Be a crime to miss this diamond of a 1980s TV Movie pairing…

-A Glittering Telly chemistry with Joan Collins and David Hasselhoff.
+Glittering telly movie chemistry with Joan Collins and David Hasselhoff.

 CARTIER AFFAIR (1984) | Official Trailer, Multicom Entertainment and photos © NBC

 guilty pleasure Movies too.
 So he struck TV Movie Gold after spotting The Cartier Affair (1984) on a certain movie streaming service.
-This crime romantic comedy from the 1980s was nestled in a bunch of What The F*** with Who The F*** movies.
-Which judging from the cast was plainly wrong, with then 1980s rating winners, David Hasselhoff and Joan Collins heading the bill…
+This crime romantic comedy from the 1980s was nestled in a bunch of random movies.
+This judging from the cast was plainly wrong, with then 1980s rating winners, David Hasselhoff and Joan Collins heading the bill…

 The Cartier Affair tells of con man Curtis Taylor (David Hasselhoff) who is in jail with a bunch of 80s extras who look like they’ve been incarcerated for their haircuts alone.
 With the Hoff kinda sporting that same haircut, I’ve known for years.
 All the prisoners are fans of glamorous star Cartier Rand (Joan Collins) watching and enjoying her appearances on the telly.